Maui On a Budget

 When browsing the menu, there are certain dishes you'll definitely want to try including lomilomi (salmon), laulua, poi, Portuguese bean soup, kalbi ribs and katsu.

 However, you can venture away from the tablecloths and candlelight for some cheaper local delights.
 Roadside stands sell the island's favorites.
+Plenty of food truck are around the island, and here is a list of the best food trucks in Maui.
 Don't think twice - just buy some.
 Coconut candies, fresh smoothies and fruit are just some of the treats Maui has to offer.